galacticcouncil/hydration-docs/docs/collator_setup.md

 ---
-id: run-collator
+id: collator_setup
-title: Run your own collator
+title: Set up a Collator Node
 ---

 This is a step-by-step how-to so you can get your HydraDX collator up and running.
-In this guide, we use Ubuntu 20.04 LTS
+In this guide, we use Ubuntu 20.04 LTS.

 ## Create a technical `hydra` user and add it to Sudoers